benhallouk/protractor-sample/README.md

 To test a specific browser run the command `npm test -- --browser="chrome" --multiCapabilities`

+## Send reports to specific folder

+To specify the folder of where the reports will be created `npm test -- --reporterDest="c:/report"`

+> **⚠** `--reporterDest` must be set as the parameter when adding multiple parameters example `npm test -- --browser="chrome" --multiCapabilities --reporterDest="c:/report"`

 ## Best practices

 Bellow is a simple guide to create recommended folder structor, and test scripts best practice